 7. Environmental and social impacts.
 The implementation of the sub-project will bring huge benefits to the local community in a form of stable and reliable water supply, improved safety and better protection against floods.
 However, the subproject will have some negative impacts that need to be mitigated.
 The significant impacts are as follows:

-8. Loss of trees and secondary vegetation - The sub-project will require acquisition of a total 24,620 sq. m of lands of which about 4,000 sq. m are forested lands which will be excavated at the mountain side for the expansion of the spillway and about 3,120 sq. m unused lands at the downstream at the foot of the dam to be used for disposal area, about 17,500 sq.m unused lands at the downstream at the foot of the dam to be used for landfill.
+8. Loss of trees and secondary vegetation - The sub-project will require acquisition of a total 16,706.3 sq. m of lands, 600 puine trees, 15 sq.m of brick wall and yard of 8 households.
 These lands are unoccupied by any private individual and hence do not need Land Clearance from the government.
 There will be no impacts on households or crops.

 9. Impacts of construction activities.
 According to the calculations, the total volume of excavated soil for construction works of the project is about 55,459 cubic meters while the volume of backfill soil is 3,412 cubic meters.
 Thus, about 51,051 m3 needs to be moved to the disposal area.
 The disposal area is located along the foot of the dam with total capacity of 52,500 cubic meters.
 The number of workers in the peak period is about 50 workers.
 The number of trucks is 3600 turns over a period of 10 months.
 Based on these, the impact of construction will be as follows: